Our 3 Locations

 Talk to a Flagstaff, AZ Dentist Today

-Peak Family Dental Care will happily answer any questions you have about jaw pain.
+Peak Family Dental Care has offices in Cottonwood, Flagstaff, and Sedona Arizona; and will happily answer any questions you have about jaw pain.
 Contact us today to schedule an appointment and we’ll start figuring out why your jaw hurts when you eat.